The SIF Project

 How can you become involved?

 The active involvement of all stakeholders will be critical to the success of the project.
 You can sign up to our project newsletter for regular updates.
-You can also register an expression of interest to participate in the project.
-Detailed information regarding ways in which individuals and organisations can participate will be provided in the coming months.
 We would greatly appreciate your support.

 The project team